AdobeDocs/adobeio-console/projects-template.md

 Templated projects include multiple workspaces, which can be thought of as individual working sub-folders for each developer on the project.
 Workspaces are where you will connect services and get the credential details needed to connect to Adobe APIs.

 Two workspaces are provided automatically: Production and Stage.
-These workspaces cannot be edited or deleted.

 Since most custom applications are created with the intent of being distributed, the Production workspace is the workspace that will be used for the submission and distribution flow.
 This means that the application that will be used by end-users is that which is built in the Production workspace.
 When you are ready to deploy your app, submit the Production workspace for approval.

 You can create additional workspaces for each individual developer working on the project.
-These workspaces are editable and can be added or deleted as needed.
+These workspaces are editable and can be added as needed.

 ![](images/templated-project-workspaces.png)